-6 Things No One Tells You About Moving In With Your Significant Other
+Things No One Tells You About Living With Your SO

 There are certain things people with experience will tell you when you move in with your significant other: You have to compromise.
 You have to be patient.
 You will perpetually be living in a cloud of their fart smell.
 All these things are obvious to those planning a big move.
 But what about the not so obvious things?
 We all know we can't just walk away when we've committed to living with someone, but do we really know what that means?
 NO. The answer is no. You don't really know what you're getting yourself into until you get yourself into it.
 And no matter what anyone tells you, there's nothing that can really prepare you for what really goes down when you move in with your S.O.